Q-Tip (musician): Early life

-Q-Tip was born Jonathan William Davis on April 10, 1970, in Harlem, New York City.
+Q-Tip was born Jonathan William Davis on April 10, 1970, in Harlem, Manhattan, New York City.
 His father, Jonathan Davis II, emigrated from the Caribbean island of Montserrat and was raised in Cleveland.
 His mother is an African American from Alabama.
 When he was a child, his family settled in St. Albans, Queens, New York City.
 He first met his friend Phife Dawg at church when they were both two years old.
 At age nine, he began rapping after being encouraged by Phife Dawg; shortly before that, they both heard "Rapper's Delight" by The Sugarhill Gang for the first time.
 He was also inspired by his father's extensive jazz record collection, and at age 12, he began to DJ and make pause tape beats.

 Q-Tip attended Murry Bergtraum High School in Manhattan, where he first befriended Ali Shaheed Muhammad, Afrika Baby Bam and Mike Gee, with the latter two forming the hip-hop group Jungle Brothers.
 In high school, he participated in rap battles and went by the stage names J Nice and MC Love Child.
 In 1985, he and Muhammad formed an MC and DJ duo, and using recording equipment provided by Muhammad's uncle, they began making demos.
 They were later joined by Phife Dawg, who also rapped, and neighborhood friend Jarobi White; collectively, they were known as Quest.

 When Q-Tip was 16 years old, his father died of emphysema.